 Back to Paleo f(x)!

-I enjoyed the conference itself, but for me, the weekend was about much more than listening to speakers and tasting my way around the expo floor, though both of those were fun, too.
-This was my opportunity to meet most of Team Balanced Bites, experience the food scene of Austin, Texas (more on that in another post!), and really think about the direction my own blog is headed.
+I enjoyed the conference itself, but for me, the weekend was about much more than listening to speakers and tasting my way around the expo floor, though both of those were fun, too, where you can explore different diets and sports This was my opportunity to meet most of Team Balanced Bites, experience the food scene of Austin, Texas (more on that in another post!), and really think about the direction my own blog is headed.
 So allow me to share with you the highlights of this very special weekend–I hope you find something here that inspires you, sparks your curiosity, or makes you salivate.

 Conference speakers and panels (#pfx16)

-Beyond the fitness aspect, there were many speakers and panels that focused on creating sustainable systems for achieving and supporting optimal health.
+Beyond the fitness aspect, there were many speakers and panels that focused on creating sustainable systems for achieving and supporting optimal health by using natural testosterone boosters.
 There was truly something for everyone, from health practitioners to “regular people” to bloggers and business people looking to network and connect with other like-minded folks: workshops; small, short talks; cooking demonstrations; longer, more involved presentations; and panels of experts who weighed in on a variety of topics.
 Read on for my favorite sessions!